 Composing with Horizon

-Most landscape and architecture photographers use the composition with the horizon line rule in their images.
+Most landscape and architecture photographers use the horizon line rule in their compositions.

-The horizon line can be anything.
-It can be the line separating the sea from land, land from the sky, mountains from the sky, etc. Try to get a perfect level horizon.
-The photo will look best if the horizon line is parallel to it.
+The horizon line can represent various boundaries.
+It can be the line separating the sea from land, land from the sky, or mountains from the sky.
+Aim for a perfect level horizon to get the best visual impact.
+The photo will look most appealing if the horizon line is parallel to the frame.

-Here, the line separating the sea and the cloud-studded sky is the horizon line, which is framed parallel to the frame to create this image.
+In this example, the line separating the sea from the cloud-studded sky serves as the horizon line, framed parallel to the image.

 12. Golden Triangle Composition